-- Formation of a WG consisting of professionals who provide medical care at Barcelona's Sant Joan de Déu Hospital (emergency paediatricians, inpatient paediatricians and nursing staff), and a group of paediatricians who work at the national level.
+- Formation of a WG consisting of professionals who provide medical care at Bar celona's Sant Joan de Déu Hospital (emergency paediatricians inpatient tricians and nursing staff), and a group of level.
+In the contract of the level.
 In order to incorporate the views of parents and carers, a group of parents were surveyed, and approved the information for patients. - Formulation of clinical questions using the PICO (patient, intervention, comparison, outcome) method. - Bibliographical search of PubMed/Medline, the Cochrane Library Plus in Spanish, CRD (Centre for Reviews and Dissemination, including DARE, NHS EED and the HTA da-tabase), the TRIP database, US National Guidelines Clearinghouse, UK National Library for Health, UK NICE Guidance, GuíaSalud (Spain), New Zealand Guide-lines Group, SIGN, ICSI, cmA Infobase (Canada) and ISI web of knowledge.
 Period covered: up to February 2009.
 Languages: there were no language restrictions, but most of the studies considered were in Spanish, English and French.
 The initial phase consisted of a preliminary search for CPGs and systematic reviews in the databases mentioned above.
-Seven CPGs on acute bronchiolitis were identified, with the illness understood to be a first episode of inflammation of the lower respiratory tract (bronchi or bronchioles), presumably virus-induced, in children aged under 24 months, which were evaluated using the AGREE instrument11.
+Seven CPGs on acute bronchiolitis were identified, with the illness anderstood to be a first episode of inflammation of the lower respiratory tract (bronchi or bronchioles), presumably virus-induced, in children aged under 24 months, which were evaluated using the AGREE instrument11.
 It was then decided to use four of these^{1,2,4,12} (Appendix 6) as a secondary source of information.
 Thanks to their rigour and clarity they also provided inspiration and examples for some sections of this guideline, in line with the development/adaptation/updating method used in the asthma CPG of the Basque Country13.
 In the second phase, an extended search for original studies was carried out.
-Later on, search alerts were created in PudMed to identify relevant studies in the main biomedical journals. - Quality evaluation of studies and summary of evidence for each question, following the recommendations of SIGN (the Scottish Intercollegiate Guidelines Network). - Formulation of recommendations based on SIGN's "formal evaluation" or "reasoned judgement".
+Later of, search alerts were created in PudMed to identify relevant studies in the main biomedical journals. - Quality evaluation of studies and summary of evidence for each question, following the recommendations of SIGN (the Scottish Intercollegiate Guidelines Network). - Formulation of recommendations based on SIGN's "formal evaluation" or "reasoned judgement".
 Levels of evidence and grades of recommendations were assigned using SIGN's system (Appendix 1).
 Disputed recommendations or those not based on evidence were decided on by simple consensus of the WG. - The methodology collaborators advised the WG and helped review the first draft of the guideline.
 External reviewers helped review the second draft.
-The various scientific societies involved (the Spanish Paediatrics Association [AEP], the Spanish Society for Paediatric Respiratory Medicine [SENP], the Spanish Society for Neonatology [SEN], the Spanish Association for Paediatric Primary Care [AE-Pap], the Spanish Society for Outpatient Paediatrics and Primary Care [SEPEAP], the Spanish Society for Paediatric Intensive Care [SECIP], the Spanish Society for Paediatric Emergency Care [SEUP]) were contacted, and are also represented by members of the WG and external reviewers.
+The various